trinker/regexr/README.md

 <img src="inst/regexr_logo/r_regexr.png" alt="">

 [regexr](http://trinker.github.com/regexr_dev) is an R framework for constructing human readable regular expressions.
 It aims to provide tools that enable the user to write regular expressions in a way that is similar to the ways R code is written.
-The tools allow the user to (1) write in smaller, modular, named, regular expression chunks, (2) write top to bottom, rather than a single string (3) comment idividual chunks, (4) indent expressions to represent regular expression groups, and (5) test the validity of the concatenated expression and the modular chunks.
+The tools allow the user to (1) write in smaller, modular, named, *regular expression chunks*, (2) write top to bottom, rather than a single string (3) comment idividual chunks, (4) indent expressions to represent regular expression groups, and (5) test the validity of the *concatenated expression* and the modular chunks.

 This framework harnesses the power and flexibility of regular expressions but provides a structural frame that is more consistent with both coding writing and natural language conventions.
 The user decides how to break, indent, name, and comment the regular expressions in a way that is human readable, meaningful, and modular.